Quality, choice, experience and technology.

 - Doubles the number of segments preserved and increases the total number of stem cells available,4 and transplanting more stem cells increases the probability of transplant success and survival.5

 - Allows you to bank the unique stem cells in placental blood that have shown promise in the growing field of regenerative medicine,6,7,8 placing you and your family in the best position to benefit from ongoing developments in this field.

 Lifebank is the only cord blood banking company with the advanced technology to collect additional placental stem cells for today’s treatments, and unique placental stem cells for future medical advancements.
 We discovered unique stem cells that remained trapped in the blood vessels of the placenta, so we created an innovative retrieval method to collect those cells.

-“I felt at ease that my doctor and his staff were very familiar with LifebankUSA’s collection kit.
-I also appreciated LifebankUSA’s flexible payment plans.”
+“I felt at ease that my doctor and his staff were very familiar with Lifebank’s collection kit.
+I also appreciated Lifebank’s flexible payment plans.”

 – Lauren M., Lifebank Client, New Jersey